vijayetar/PythonReadingJournal/class07/python_scopes_LEGB.md

 * > When you call dir() with no arguments, you get the list of names available in your main global Python scope.

+> * Inside inner_func(): This is the local scope, but number doesn’t exist there.
+ > * Inside outer_func(): This is the enclosing scope, but number isn’t defined there either.
+> * In the module scope: This is the global scope, and you find number there, so you can print number to the screen.
+> * If number isn’t defined inside the global scope, then Python continues the search by looking at the built-in scope.

 __Built-in scope__ is a special Python scope that’s created or loaded whenever you run a script or open an interactive session.
 This scope contains names such as keywords, functions, exceptions, and other attributes that are built into Python.
 * Notice that the names in builtins are always loaded into your global Python scope with the special name __builtins__, as you can see in the following code:
 > >>> len(dir(__builtins__))
 152

-> * Inside inner_func(): This is the local scope, but number doesn’t exist there.
- > * Inside outer_func(): This is the enclosing scope, but number isn’t defined there either.
-> * In the module scope: This is the global scope, and you find number there, so you can print number to the screen.
-> * If number isn’t defined inside the global scope, then Python continues the search by looking at the built-in scope.
+*  Accidentally or inadvertently overriding or redefining built-in names in your global scope can be a source of dangerous and hard-to-find bugs.
+It’s better to try and avoid this kind of practice.

+## Modifying Behavior of Python Scope
+* Unlike global, you can’t use nonlocal outside of a nested or enclosed function.
+To be more precise, you can’t use a nonlocal statement in either the global scope or in a local scope.

+## Unusual Python Scopes

+You’ll find some Python structures where name resolution seems not to fit into the LEGB rule for Python scopes.
+These structures include:

+> Comprehensions
+* A comprehension is a compact way to process all or part of the elements in a collection or sequence.
+You can use comprehensions to create lists, dictionaries, and sets.

+> Exception blocks
+* The exception variable is a variable that holds a reference to the exception raised by a try statement.
+In Python 3.x, such variables are local to the except block and are forgotten when the block ends

+> Classes and instances
+* Unlike functions, the class local scope isn’t created at call time, but at execution time.
+Each class object has its own .__dict__ attribute that holds the class scope or namespace where all the class attributes live.